 Why do some people have a sweet tooth and others don’t?
 Both my parents were born during the First World War when the Germans U-boats cut off Britain from much of its supplies.
 Food products included potatoes and sugar were particularly affected.
 By the end of 1917, people began to fear that the country was running out of food and started panic buying – and this, in turn, led to shortages.
 Therefore in January 1918, the Ministry of Food decided to introduce rationing and sugar was first on their list.

 Neither my mother or father, who lived through both periods of sugar rationing during the two world wars, seemed to have emerged from the experience with much of a liking for ‘sweets’.
-My grandmother on the other hand did.
+Not so my grandmother.
 She kept a supply of pastel coloured sugar almonds in a silver lidded bowl in her room.
 I was allowed to suck one as a distraction when she brushed my hair for school in the morning.
 At Christmas we would, likely or not, buy her a packet of Metis Newbury Fruits – jelly fruits with a sugar crust and liquid centres.
 These would not be shared but stayed enticingly on her dressing table for what seemed months.
 On occasions, we would assist in the kitchen when she made trays of creamy fudge, crunchy honeycomb, coconut ice, strong black treacle toffee and at Christmas, sugar mice in varying shades of pink, white and green, all adorned with a string tail.
 I presume all these delights were in preparation for visitors as, apart from a brief taste, we never saw any excepting the sugar mice that appeared at the bottom of our Christmas stockings squashed against the tangerine.

 Our access to sweets, therefore, was limited to spending weekly pocket money after school on Friday at the village sweet shop.
 My memory may do me a disservice but I remember a thick glass paned window, lined with jars of sweets of all shapes and sizes, a tall wooden counter on which I placed my pennies to receive a paper bag full of my chosen favourites.
 Trebor’s sherbet lemons and Barratts sherbet fountains were regular purchases.
 On one occasion I clearly remember trying to impress the headmaster’s son by buying his favourite toffee balls covered with icing sugar.
 It didn’t work.

-I must have picked up ‘the habit’ in my early thirties when, back in London, I tried to juggle a full time job and young children.
-Those were the days when in offices, especially of American companies, vending machines stood in the basements or near the kitchens to provide employees with that much needed energy high in the afternoon.
+I must have picked up ‘the habit’again in my early thirties when, back in London, I tried to juggle a full time job and young children.
+Those were the days when in offices, especially of American companies, vending machines stood in the basements or near the kitchens to provide employees with that much needed energy high to get them through the afternoon.
 Twix bars and Snickers were my particular favourites, washed down with a Coke – Diet of course – as if one negative calorie would outweigh the positive.
 Cadbury’s Dairy Milk became an obsession when I worked for an American boss, who had me run the coffee filter all day long.
 Black syrupy coffee can be sweetened perfectly if you have a square of Dairy Milk sat on your tongue, a somewhat similar formula to that of the Bosnians who sip their coffee with a sugar cube placed under their tongue.

 Our favourite (or is it mine and he’s trying to humour me?), is a fluffy chocolate mousse.
 Although I can admire Fiona’s ‘petit pots du chocolat’ I find it, like many ‘adult’ mousses, too dark, too elegant, and too small.
 I aim for a mousse that is light, airy, but substantial and to achieve this effect I add cream to the dark chocolate.
 As always I use my personal favourite chocolate – Lindt’s Intense Orange, as the orange bits provide additional taste and texture.

-Milk Chocolate Mousse : Preparation time 20 mins plus 2hrs chilling time.
+Milk Chocolate Mousse: Preparation time 20 mins plus 2hrs chilling time.
 It will serve 6.
 NB: this recipe contains raw eggs

 200g dark chocolate – good quality – Lindt Intense Orange was perfect